WSMR (FM)

 WSMR (89.1 MHz) is a non-commercial FM radio station licensed to Sarasota, Florida, United States.
 It is owned by the University of South Florida and programs a classical music format.
 WSMR broadcasts from a transmitter located near the intersection of US 41 and SR 681 in Laurel.
 Its programming is repeated on translator W280DW 103.9 FM in Tampa, from a 250 watt transmitter on the USF main campus.
-WSMR's programming can also be heard around the Tampa Bay Area on the HD2 signal of 89.7 WUSF.
+WSMR's programming can also be heard around the Tampa Bay Area on the second HD Radio channel of 89.7 WUSF.